go140point6/xahl-node/README.md

 #### Permitted Access - manual

-In order to add/remove source IPv4 addresses from the permit list within the nginx config, you simply access the file with your preferred editor e.g. vim or nano etc.  Each of the server blocks must be updated to reflect your desired access control policy.
-Pay attention to what server block you are in, there are two!
-The first is for RPC access, the second is for Websocket access.
+In order to add/remove source IPv4 addresses from the permit list within the nginx config, you simply access the xahl_nodes.vars file with your preferred editor e.g. vim or nano etc. and modify the ALLOW_LIST variabble, and Enter a comma-separated list of IPs

 Open the file with the 'nano' editor;
-`sudo nano /etc/nginx/sites-available/xahau`
+`sudo nano ~/xahl-node/xahl_node.vars`

-Move the cursor to the server blocks, similar to the following.
-NOTE!
-These IP addresses are EXAMPLES!
-You need YOUR IP addresses here;

-    location / {
-        try_files  / =404;
-        allow 123.45.67.89;     # evr-node01
-        allow 98.76.54.32;      # evr-node02
-        allow 111.111.111.111;  # evr-node03
-        allow 88.88.88.88;      # some-other-server
-        allow 55.44.33.222;     # Allow the source IP of the node itself (for validation testing) deny all;
+and edit the `ALLOW_LIST=""` line, for example `ALLOW_LIST="142.250.187.195,172.67.174.115"`

-__ADD__ : Simply add a new line after the last allow (& above the deny all) being sure to enter a valid IPv4 address and end with a semi-colon '*_;_*'
+__ADD__ : Simply add a new IP to the list, making sure to seperate them with a comma,

-__REMOVE__ : Simply delete the entire line.
+__REMOVE__ : Simply delete the IP, making sure the commas are cleared up.

-Save the file and exit the editor.
+Save the file and exit the editor.(nginx read directly this file so its live as its saved)

-For the changes to take effect, you will need to restart the nginx service as follows;

-        sudo systemctl restart nginx

 ---